Nergy101/retro-ranker/playwright/GITHUB_ACTIONS.md

 1. **Tests fail with "page not found"**

-   - Ensure the development server starts correctly
+   - Check that the production site (https://retroranker.site) is accessible
-   - Check that the base URL is correct in `playwright.config.ts`
+   - Verify the base URL is correct in `playwright.config.ts`

 2. **Browser installation fails**